How Many Keywords Should You Use for SEO

 how many keywords should you use for seo keyword explorer

 In simpler terms, this analysis helps you determine whether it’s worth creating a new article on a particular topic.
-Alternatively, if there is already an existing article, you can assess if it’s worth optimizing it.
-If the competition is high and authoritative sites dominate the top rankings, reaching the first page might be challenging, but it’s not an impossible feat.
+Alternatively, if there is already an existing article, you can assess if it’s worth optimizing.
+If the competition is high and authoritative sites dominate the top rankings, reaching the first page might be challenging, but it’s not impossible.

 While analyzing the SERP and the competition, you can also identify certain secondary keywords and subtopics that you can address in your article.